yyong-brs/learn-kubernetes/chapter10.md

 ![图10.13](.\images\Figure10.13.png)

-​													**Figure 10.13 Installing a chart with an optional subchart by overriding default settings**
+​													<center>图 10.13 Installing a chart with an optional subchart by overriding default settings</center>

 There’s a whole lot of Helm that I haven’t made room for in this chapter, because there’s a level of complexity you need to dive into only if you bet big on Helm and plan to use it extensively.
 If that’s you, you’ll find Helm has the power to cover you.
 How’s this for an example: you can generate a hash from the contents of a ConfigMap template and use that as a label in a Deployment template, so every time the configuration changes, the Deployment label changes too, and upgrading your configuration triggers a Pod rollout.